EricWang7367/student-exercise/exercises/exercise2.md

 2. In a browser, log in to GitHub and find your fork repository.
 3. Under the "Actions" tab, enable actions
 4. Go to the repository's Settings, then "Secrets & variables" -> "Actions"
-5. Under "Settings" -> "Secrets and Variables" -> "Actions" -> "Repository secrets" add the following secrets:
+5. Under "Repository secrets" add the following secrets:
    1. `PG_USER`: a username for the database user to be created/used by the GitHub workflow (e.g. `db_user`)
    2. `PG_PASS`: a password for the database user (e.g. `db_password`)
    3. `SECRET_KEY`: repeat the step in exercise (under "Running the project") to generate a secret key and copy/paste the result